SLIPO-EU/workbench/README.md

 ##### 1.1.2.1 Prepare vendor data : configuration profiles for Triplegeo

-This kind of vendor data provides configuration profiles (schema-To-RDF mappings and classifications) to be used inside a Triplegeo transformation.
+This kind of vendor data provides configuration profiles (schema-To-RDF mappings and classifications) to be used inside a `Triplegeo` transformation.
 The data is expected to be found under the following directory hierarchy:

    * `triplegeo/config/profiles/<PROFILE-NAME>/options.conf`: sample configuration
    * `triplegeo/config/profiles/<PROFILE-NAME>/mappings.(yml|ttl)`: schema-to-RDF mappings
    * `triplegeo/config/profiles/<PROFILE-NAME>/classification.csv`: a classification scheme

 The `PROFILE-NAME` can be used to reference a mapping/classification inside Triplegeo configuration (without having to specify a filesystem path for it).

+##### 1.1.2.2 Prepare vendor data : rulesets for Fagi

+This kind of vendor data provides rulesets for `Fagi` fusion tool.
+A ruleset may be placed under `fagi/config/rulesets`

 ## 1.2.
 Build